PanicStation.org

 Short answer

-Treat sudden heavy steering as a safety-critical fault: stay parked and arrange help rather than “testing it” in traffic.
+Treat sudden heavy steering as a safety-critical fault.
+Stay stopped in the safest place you can and arrange help rather than testing the car in traffic.

 Do not do these things

-- Don’t rejoin a fast road “just to see if it clears” if steering is still heavy or a steering/power-steering warning light is on.
+• Don’t rejoin a fast road just to see if it clears, especially if the steering is still heavy or a steering warning light is on.

-- Don’t turn the steering hard against full lock repeatedly.
+• Don’t keep turning the steering hard against full lock.

-- Don’t open a power-steering fluid cap/reservoir while the engine is hot, or reach near belts/fans.
+• Don’t open a power-steering fluid cap or reservoir while the engine is hot, and don’t reach near belts or fans.

-- Don’t crawl under the car at the roadside or put yourself between your car and traffic.
+• Don’t crawl under the car at the roadside.

 What to do now

-- If you are stopped in a live lane and can’t reach a place of safety: stay in the vehicle with your seat belt on and hazards on, and call 999 (or use the in-car SOS button if you have one) and ask for police help.
+• If you are stopped in a live lane and cannot reach a place of relative safety: stay in the vehicle with your seat belt on, keep your hazard warning lights on, and call 999 or use the in-car SOS button if you have one.
+Ask for the police.

-- If you are on the hard shoulder or an emergency area and it’s safe to exit: leave by the left doors and wait well away from traffic (ideally behind the safety barrier), with hazards on.
+• If you are on the hard shoulder or in an emergency area and it is safe to exit: leave by the side furthest from traffic, keep well away from the vehicle and moving traffic, and wait behind the safety barrier where there is one.

-- Arrange assistance rather than driving.
-Call your breakdown provider (AA/RAC/insurer/bank account cover) and say: “sudden heavy steering / possible loss of power steering assist,” plus any warning lights and whether you suspect a puncture or leak.
+6. Arrange assistance.
+Contact your breakdown provider, insurer, lease company, or a recovery service and say: “sudden heavy steering, possible loss of power steering assist.”
+Tell them your location, any warning lights, and whether you suspect a puncture or leak.

-- Move only if you must for immediate safety (last resort).
-If you can steer reliably at walking speed, creep only a very short distance to a safer nearby place (e.g., off a narrow shoulder into a car park) and stop again.
-If it feels unpredictable, don’t move—wait for help.
+7. Move only if you must for immediate safety.
+If you can steer reliably at walking speed, move only the shortest possible distance to a safer nearby place, such as fully off the road or into a car park, then stop again.
+If the steering feels unpredictable, do not move the vehicle; wait for help.

 What can wait

-- You do not need to diagnose whether it’s a leak, belt, electric steering motor, battery/charging issue, or software right now.
+• You do not need to work out whether the cause is a leak, belt, electric steering fault, battery issue, tyre problem, or software issue right now.

-- You do not need to decide on repairs, costs, or which garage while you’re still roadside.
+• You do not need to decide on repairs, costs, or which garage while you are still roadside.

-- You do not need to keep “trying fixes” once you’ve arranged recovery.
+• You do not need to keep trying fixes once help has been arranged.

 Important reassurance

-A sudden change in steering effort is scary, but pulling over was the right first step.
-Feeling shaky or unsure is normal—choosing to wait for assistance is often the safest, lowest-regret option.
+A sudden change in steering effort is frightening, and pulling over was the right first step.
+Waiting for assistance is a reasonable, safety-first choice, even if the car still starts and the problem seems intermittent.

 Scope note